Obesity and Back Pain

 It should be obvious that if you have joint deterioration, a change in lifestyle in addition to any treatment will be beneficial.

-“new models of care and strategies to train community health-care workers and primary health-care practitioners to detect and initiate the management of patients with musculoskeletal disorders at an earlier stage are required.
-There is also a need for prevention strategies with campaigns to educate and raise awareness among the entire population.
-Lifestyle interventions such as maintaining an ideal body weight to prevent obesity, regular exercises, avoidance of smoking and alcohol abuse, intake of a balanced diet and nutrients to include adequate calcium and vitamin D, modification of the work environment and avoidance of certain repetitive activities will prevent or ameliorate disorders such as osteoarthritis, osteoporosis, rheumatoid arthritis, gout and musculoskeletal pain syndromes including low back pain and work-related pain syndromes.
-These prevention strategies also contribute to reducing the prevalence and outcome of diseases such as hypertension, cardiovascular diseases, diabetes and respiratory diseases.”6
+Recent research stated : There is a need for prevention strategies with lifestyle interventions such as maintaining an ideal body weight to prevent obesity, regular exercises, avoidance of smoking and alcohol abuse, intake of a balanced diet and nutrients to include adequate calcium and vitamin D, modification of the work environment and avoidance of certain repetitive activities will prevent or ameliorate disorders such as osteoarthritis, osteoporosis, rheumatoid arthritis, gout and musculoskeletal pain syndromes including low back pain and work-related pain syndromes.
+These prevention strategies also contribute to reducing the prevalence and outcome of diseases such as hypertension, cardiovascular diseases, diabetes and respiratory diseases.6

 The most successful Prolotherapy offices are those that promote healthy lifestyles along with Prolotherapy to achieve the most efficient healing.
 Use the form below to contact us.